mzazon/awesome-cloud-projects/aws/computer-vision-rekognition-apps/computer-vision-rekognition-apps.md

 6. **Start Video Analysis Jobs**:

    Video analysis in Rekognition is asynchronous due to the computational complexity of processing potentially hours of video content.
 Multiple analysis jobs can run in parallel to extract different insights from the same video.
+Amazon Rekognition supports a maximum of 20 concurrent video analysis jobs per account, processing them sequentially to manage costs and resources efficiently.

    ```bash
    # Download sample video or upload your own